Endspurt

 The complete sequence was:

-The sandings - you knew it already - denote the pauses between two weekends where I could not stick to the paint-over times.
+The sandings - you guessed it already - mark the pauses between two weekends where I could not stick to the paint-over times.
 I also had to remove small particles which are not totally avoidable in this kind of environment, no matter how carefully you are.

 2003-08-25/Small/011_8A.JPG